doctorfree/nvim-lazyman/README.md

-The most frequent type of issue encountered using `lazyman` to install and initialize Neovim configurations is incompatibility between the existing configuration and Neovim 0.9 supported configuration parameters.
-Lazyman uses a nightly build of Neovim 0.9 which includes revised support for several Neovim features.
+The most frequent type of issue encountered using `lazyman` to install and initialize Neovim configurations is incompatibility between the existing configuration and Neovim supported configuration parameters.
+Lazyman uses Neovim 0.9 which includes revised support for several Neovim features.
 Many existing Neovim configurations rely on features or configuration parameters no longer supported in Neovim 0.9.

 For example, one of the most frequent issues initializing a Neovim configuration is the initialization error: